Extensions-lab/tms-help/transportrequest.md

 - Create a new Transport Request.
 Navigate to: Business Central Main Menu → TMS → Transport & Delivery → Transport Requests → + New
 - Define the shipper and consignee.
 At minimum, specify the type of the shipper or consignee.
 This is necessary so that the system only shows compatible documents for selection based on the source and destination.
 If a specific Customer, Vendor, or Warehouse is selected, the system will filter documents accordingly.
-- Click: Menu → Prepare → Get Documents.
+- Path: Menu → Prepare → Get Documents.
 Select the relevant documents using CTRL and click OK.
 Note: If the selected documents cannot be combined into a single Transport Request, the system will display an error—for example, if they have different customers or shipping warehouses.

 Main rule for combining documents: One origin point – one destination point.